tamariam/restaurant-Tamariam/README.md

 - Tested the menu page across different web browsers to ensure consistent display and functionality.
 - Ensured that changes to prices from the admin panel are reflected accurately on the menu page.
 - Ensured that menu item pictures are of high quality and consistent in size and format.
+- Verified that if no image is uploaded for a menu item, a placeholder image is displayed.

 ### Booking